slowproj/slowdash/docs/ControlsScript.md

 ```
 The input values on the Web form will be bound to the function parameters based on the names (`<input name="V0">` will be bound to the `V0` parameter).

-In the example above, some functions have the `parallel` qualifier: by default, if a previous function call is in execution, the next action cannot be accepted to avoid multi-threading issues in the user code.
-The `parallel` qualifier indicates that this function can run in parallel to others.
+In the example above, some functions have the `reentrant` qualifier: by default, if a previous function call is in execution, the next action cannot be accepted to avoid multi-threading issues in the user code.
+The `reentrant` qualifier indicates that this function can run in parallel to others or to itself.
 Another common qualifier is `await`, which instructs the web browser to wait for completion of the function execution before doing anything else (therefore, the browser will appear frozen).

 #### Canvas Panel
 On a canvas panel, a button to call a task can be placed by: